-In the first quarter of 2022, our compensation committee conducted its review and recommended that the annual equity awards to our non-employee directors remain the same at such number of RSUs determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of grant, which was the date of our 2022 annual meeting, calculated in accordance with ASC Topic 718, subject to stockholder approval.
-Our compensation committee determined the appropriate size of the annual equity award for non-employee directors to recommend by referring to the benchmarking study prepared by its compensation consultant, Willis Towers Watson, in 2021; measuring the compensation of our directors against our compensation peer group, and the GICS 20/Russell 3000 (excluding the S&P 500) index used by ISS to review director compensation; and by considering other factors, including our operational and financial performance, our one- and three-year TSR, and the value of a potential award.
-In 2021, the company's financial performance was above the median for its peer compensation group; our one-year TSR was 64%, and our three-year TSR was 42%.
-The RSU awards were approved by the stockholders at our 2022 annual meeting, with approximately 94% of shares voted to approve the awards.
-These RSUs vested as follows: 50% on June 1, 2022 and 25% at the end of each of the third and fourth fiscal quarters of 2022.

 In the first quarter of 2023, our compensation committee conducted its review and recommended that the annual equity awards to our non-employee directors remain the same at such number of RSUs determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of grant, which would be the date of our 2023 annual meeting, calculated in accordance with ASC Topic 718, subject to stockholder approval.
 Our compensation committee determined the appropriate size of the annual equity award for non-employee directors to recommend by referring to the benchmarking study prepared by its compensation consultant, Willis Towers Watson, in 2022; measuring the compensation of our directors against our compensation peer group, and the GICS 20/Russell 3000 (excluding the S&P 500) index used by ISS to review director compensation; and by considering other factors, including our operational and financial performance, our one- and three-year TSR, and the value of a potential award.
 In 2022, the company's financial performance was below the median for its peer compensation group.
 While our one-year TSR was negative, due in large part to stock market volatility caused by macroeconomic conditions, our three-year TSR remained strong; our one-year TSR was -23% and our three-year TSR was 19%.
+The RSU awards were approved by the stockholders at our 2023 annual meeting, with approximately 91% of shares voted to approve the awards.
+These RSUs vested as follows: 50% on June 1, 2023 and 25% at the end of each of the third and fourth fiscal quarters of 2023.

+In the first quarter of 2024, our compensation committee conducted its review and recommended that the annual equity awards to our non-employee directors remain the same at such number of RSUs determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of grant, which would be the date of our 2024 annual meeting, calculated in accordance with ASC Topic 718, subject to stockholder approval.
+Our compensation committee determined the appropriate size of the annual equity award for non-employee directors to recommend by referring to the benchmarking study prepared by its compensation consultant, Willis Towers Watson, in 2023; measuring the compensation of our directors against our compensation peer group, and the GICS 20/Russell 3000 (excluding the S&P 500) index used by ISS to review director compensation; and by considering other factors, including our operational and financial performance, our one- and three-year TSR, and the value of a potential award.
+In 2023, the company's financial performance was above the median for its peer compensation group.
+Our one-year TSR was 58% and our three-year TSR was 26%.
 Our board of directors granted these awards subject to stockholder approval as described in Proposal 4 in this proxy statement.
-If the awards are approved by the stockholders, the RSUs will vest as follows: 50% on June 1, 2023 and 25% at the end of each of the third and fourth fiscal quarters of 2023.
+If the awards are approved by the stockholders, the RSUs will vest as follows: 50% on June 1, 2024 and 25% at the end of each of the third and fourth fiscal quarters of 2024.